pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-domain/deploy-domain.md

 The WebLogic Domain section provides support for creating and deploying the Kubernetes custom resource for the WebLogic domain as defined by the WebLogic Kubernetes Operator.

+In this task, we deploy the WebLogic Domain to Kubernetes Cluster.

-1. Click *WebLogic Domain*. we used weblogic/welcome1 as *WebLogic Admin Username*/*WebLogic Admin Password*.
+1. Click *WebLogic Domain*. we used *weblogic/welcome1* as `WebLogic Admin Username`/`WebLogic Admin Password`.
 If you want, you can change these values.
     ![Admin Credentials](images/AdminCredentials.png)

 2. Scroll down, enter the following in Primary Image section, Enter *domain-secret* as *Image Pull Secret Name*, and Use Oracle account username and password in *Image Registry Pull Username* and *Image Registry Pull Password*.
 Enter your Oracle email id in *Image Registry Pull Email Address*.
 These are the same credential which you used to accept license for *weblogic* images in Oracle Container Registry.
     ![Primary Image Details](images/PrimaryImageDetails.png)
+    > **For your information only:**<br>
+    > We are pulling the image from the Oracle Container Registry, so we are specifying the credential, which we used to accept the license agreement for WebLogic Server Images.

 3. Scroll down, enter the following in Auxiliary Image section, Enter *model-secret* as *Image Pull Secret Name*, and Use Cloud account username and password in *Image Registry Pull Username* and *Image Registry Pull Password*.
 Enter your Cloud email id in *Image Registry Pull Email Address*.
 These are the same credential which you used to push Auxiliary images in Oracle Cloud Container Image Registry.
     ![Auxiliary Image Details](images/AuxiliaryImageDetails.png)